goragottsen/ekorn/NOTES.md

         - Adjust the style for mobile
     - Filtering and sorting:
         - Add student array transformation logic and props
-        - Add a toolbar component
+        - Add a toolbar component and style
-        - Adjust styles
 6. Implement and test everything

 ## **Additional Features**